-This is based on a real form used at bulge bracket banks for their investment banking interview questions in the hiring process.
+This is based on a real form used at a bulge bracket bank for their investment banking interview questions in the hiring process.

 Total Interview time: approx. 45 minutes.